-Where Does CBD Come From?CBD is a component found in all cannabis plants.
+Where Does Hemp Come From?Hemp is a component found in all cannabis plants.
 It’s one of only a few active compounds, along with THC (tetrahydrocannabinol), the psychoactive component of marijuana.
-THC molecules and CBD molecules have the same molecular formula but a different structure, meaning they are chemically related but fundamentally different.
-That’s why THC will cause a high (with some potential for health benefits), while CBD has supportive physiological benefits without mind-altering effects.
+THC molecules and Hemp molecules have the same molecular formula but a different structure, meaning they are chemically related but fundamentally different.
+That’s why THC will cause a high (with some potential for health benefits), while Hemp has supportive physiological benefits without mind-altering effects.

 - There are three main cannabis varieties: Sativa, Indica, and Ruderalis.